How to Improve IP Reputation: 7 Tips for Ensuring Your Emails Hit the Inbox

 There are two types of bounces: hard bounces, which happen when you’re sending to an invalid or non-existent address, and soft bounces, which happen because of temporary issues like the recipient’s inbox being full.

-The important thing to remember about mailing lists is that they’re always fluctuating, so don’t get too hung up on it’s size.
-Let go of the inactive subscribers every once in a while and your IP reputation will stay nice and clean.
+The important thing to remember about mailing lists is that they’re always fluctuating, so don’t get too hung up on their size.
+Let go of the inactive subscribers every once in a while, and your IP reputation will stay nice and clean.

 6. Avoid Spam Trigger Words and Practices